Ease of Use

 They both have lots of content elements, so you will have everything you need to design any kind of website.

-However, the main difference between them is the ease of use.
-While Elementor is extremely easy to use, Visual Composer can be a bit tricky for beginners and you are quite limited if you don’t know HTML and CSS.
+However, the main difference between these two builders is the ease of use.
+While Elementor is extremely easy to use, Visual Composer can be a bit tricky for beginners and you are somewhat limited if you don’t know HTML and CSS.

 Another thing that sets Elementor apart from Visual Composer is the pricing model.